Daryl Hannah: Activism

 On June 13, 2006, Hannah was arrested, along with actor Taran Noah Smith, for her involvement with over 350 farmers, their families and supporters, confronting authorities trying to bulldoze the largest urban farm in the U.S., located in South Central Los Angeles.
 She chained herself to a walnut tree at the South Central Farm for three weeks to protest against the farmers' eviction by the property's new owner, Ralph Horowitz.
 The farm had been established in the wake of the 1992 L.A. riots to allow people in the city to grow food for themselves.
 However, Horowitz, who had paid $5 million for it, sought to evict the farmers to build a warehouse.
 He had asked for $16 million to sell it but turned down the offer when the activists raised that amount after the established deadline.
-Hannah was interviewed via cell phone shortly before she was arrested, along with 44 other protesters, and said that she and the others are doing the "morally right thing".
+Hannah was interviewed via cell phone shortly before she was arrested, along with 44 other protesters, and said that she and the others were doing the "morally right thing".
 She spent some time in jail.

 Hannah has also worked to help end sexual slavery and has traveled around the world to make a documentary.

 Hannah was among 31 people arrested on June 23, 2009, in a protest against mountaintop removal in southern West Virginia, part of a wider campaign to stop the practice in the region.
 The protesters, who also included NASA climate scientist James E. Hansen, were charged with obstructing officers and impeding traffic after they sat in the middle of State Route 3 outside Massey Energy's Goals Coal preparation plant, The Charleston Gazette reported.
 In a Democracy Now! phone interview on June 24, 2009, Hannah spoke briefly on why she went to West Virginia and risked arrest.